OaknetGames/OakNet-Link-Api/README.md

 - the Wrapper: The actual mod (loaded by forge), different for each version of the game

+- the UI: This is the same for each version of game, independent

-- the Api: This is the same for each version of game, independent
+- the Network Api: This is the same for each version of game, independent

 The Communication between the two parts is made possible with two classes: